 Everyone pays a different amount for auto coverage.
 Insurance companies use many different factors to determine your premium, including some beyond your control like gender or age.
-Where you live and park your car can also have a major impact on auto insurance costs.
+Where you live and park your car can also have a major impact on rates.

-Your area of residence can either result in higher or lower rates.
-This will depend on facts and statistics that relate to your city or neighborhood.
+The location of your home can either result in higher or lower rates.
+This will depend on facts and statistics that relate to your area neighborhood.
 Insurers will raise your rates if they feel that your city poses a higher risk of costing them more money.
 For example, drivers in cities with above average accident and crime frequency pay higher rates.
 But there are less obvious ZIP code considerations that drive premiums higher.

 City vs. Rural Areas

 Whether you live in a big city or not can have an impact on your rates.
-People who live in big cities or urban neighborhoods will end up paying more for their car insurance than those who live in rural areas.
+People living in urban neighborhoods will end up paying more for their coverage than those who reside in rural areas.
 Large cities are more densely populated, which presents a higher likelihood of crime and accidents.
 Simply put, you have a higher chance to get into an accident in heavy traffic than you do on a street with only a few cars.

 Crime Is a Big Factor

 Crime is a major reason why your rates could be high.
 Insurance providers look at car break-ins, theft, and vandalism statistics when they consider raising your rates.
 Large cities typically experience far more crime than a small town would.
 For example, San Francisco sees about 74 car break-ins per day.

 Insurers don’t just look at your home’s location when they determine your rates.
 They’ll also consider where you park your car.
 If you park your car on the street instead of in a parking garage, you could see a bump in your rates.
 To lower your costs, you should think about parking your car in safer spots, such as a garage.
 This is especially true if you live in an urban area rife with car thefts and vandalism.

 Number of Claims and Uninsured Drivers